1st Lt. Harold Elvis Costigan

 Battalion and trained at the fort until September

 With the remaining companies of the battalion, Harold traveled to Ft.
-Mason north of San Francisco, California.
+Mason in San Francisco, California.
 From there, they were ferried, on the U.S.A.T.
 General Frank M. Coxe, to Ft.
 McDowell on Angel Island and given physicals and inoculated.
 Those men with medical conditions were replaced.

 the battalion was being sent overseas was